Chelsea Filter

 Working Principle and Function

-The gem Chelsea filter works by selectively transmitting light in two narrow wavelength ranges—deep red (around 690 nm) and yellow-green (around 570 nm).
+The chelsea filter works by selectively transmitting light in two narrow wavelength ranges—deep red (around 690 nm) and yellow-green (around 570 nm).
 When a gemstone is illuminated by a strong light source, such as daylight-equivalent light or incandescent light, only these wavelengths are visible through the filter.
 Certain gems, like emeralds or synthetic stones, show distinct color reactions depending on their internal structure and chemical elements.
 For example, natural emeralds may appear red or pink under the filter due to chromium content, while similar-looking stones remain green.
-This makes the Chelsea filter a practical screening tool for distinguishing certain gem types.
+This makes the chelsea filter a screening tool for distinguishing certain gem types.

-Purchase and Operation Considerations
+Purchase and operation considerations

 Before purchasing, verify that the Chelsea filter is designed for gemological applications and not for general photography or optical use.
 During operation, gemstones should be illuminated with a strong white light source.
 The user looks through the filter at the stone and observes any color changes.
 Reactions vary depending on the gemstone's composition, so the filter should be used as part of a broader testing process rather than a standalone identification method.
 It is recommended to perform testing under controlled lighting conditions to improve visibility of color responses.

-Application Areas
+Application areas

 Show More